xjtju/PinT/README.md

 ```

-3. defines fine/coarse solver based on the HeatSolver, and the fine and coarse solver is not necessary to use the same linear solver and time integrating method.
-For the Fine and Coarse solver, the only thing is to set their specific variables in most cases.
+3. define fine/coarse solver based on the HeatSolver, please note that the fine and coarse solver is not necessary to use the same linear solver and time integrating method.
+For the Fine and Coarse solver, the only thing is to set their specific parameters in most cases.

 ```c++
 HeatSolverF::HeatSolverF(PinT *conf, Grid *g):HeatSolver(conf,g, true) {